 Math for elementary age students involves learning addition, subtraction, multiplication, division, telling time, fractions, graphing and lots of memorizing.
 Unfortunately, somewhere in the middle of all these symbols and numbers, many children come to the conclusion that they just hate math.

-A boring old 12×12 multiplication chart can become a thing of beauty to a Lego-lover simply by adding a couple images of those wondrous building blocks to the chart.
-Download the Lego multiplication chart like the one above.
+A boring old 12×12 multiplication chart can become a thing of beauty to a LEGO-lover simply by adding a couple images of those wondrous building blocks to the chart.
+Download the LEGO multiplication chart like the one above.

 Fractions are often the most enjoyable math concept for for a teacher to teach and for a student to learn.
 There are many fantastic ways to teach fractions using food – cutting pizza or sandwiches, dividing up piles of M&M’s or Cheerios.
-How about using Legos for fractions?
+How about using LEGO bricks for fractions?
 You could place several red bricks in a large pile of blue bricks and have your child figure out what fraction represents the red bricks.
 For another example, try stacking a tower of bricks and figure out what fraction of the bricks are a certain size.
-I’ve created a set of Lego fractions worksheet for you to download like the one above.
+I’ve created a set of LEGO fractions worksheet for you to download like the one above.